Wild Western Women: Ladies on the American Frontier

 It’s often said that the real gold is to be found in selling supplies to the miners, and that certainly proves true for our friend Luzena Wilson.
 As a rule, men of this era know how to cook precisely nothing for themselves.
 So it’s no surprise to Luzena when a guy comes up to her campfire one day and offers her $10 if she’ll serve him some food.
 In the West, her domestic goddess-hood isn’t about being the Ideal Woman: it's a business opportunity.
 Later, she buys two boards to form a table and, she said, “when my husband came back at night he found, mid the weird light of the pine torches, 20 miners eating at my table.
 Each man as he rose put a dollar in my hand and said I might count on him as a permanent customer.”

 Another woman amidst the California gold rush wrote that she made $11,000 making bread and cakes with just one cast-iron skillet.
 Whaaaat?!
-But Luzena made $20,000 in just six months.
-That’s the same amount I made in 2010 with my first job in publishing.
+But Luzena made $20,000 in 19th-century money in just six months.
+That’s the same amount I made in 2010 money with my first job in publishing.
 Luzena, teach me your ways!

-One woman wrote this to a friend back East:
+One woman wrote to a friend back East: